WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 We defined the problem space at the highest level thusly: various architectures deploy on-chain artefacts to aid in the verification of claims about a wallet's controller.
-From there, we tried to bucket these into patterns before identitying strengths and weaknesses of each against a short, exemplary list of use-cases.
+From there, we tried to bucket these into patterns before identifying strengths and weaknesses of each against a short, exemplary list of use-cases.
 The goal was not so much *evaluating* these exhaustively, as any evaluation should be more squarely grounded in more detailed use-cases and non- technical requirements.
 Instead, we strove to identify traits inherent to each